j-isreal/odoo-17-nightly-ubu/README.md

 <br/>

-## Docker Image
+## Docker Images
-I'm creating a Docker image for use with this project since there is no Odoo 17 Docker image yet.
+I'm creating a Docker image for use with this project since there is no Odoo 17 Ubuntu 24.04 Docker image yet.

 - link